franton/Migrate-Local-User-to-AD/README.md

 Script is meant to be run as root via a Casper Policy.
 It also requires CocoaDialog for all the user interaction.

+Last update 27th June 2016:
-Consider this to be highly unstable and a work in progress!
+WARNING: Consider this to be a work in progress!
+DO NOT USE IN PRODUCTION!